» Academic Schedules

 Nicaragua led by Dr. Christopher Cronin - Spring Break 2015

-Wales (All Majors) faculty-led more details soon - May 2015
+Wales (All Majors) faculty-led more details soon - Summer 2015

 - Exchanges: Exchange programs allow MU students to travel